 3.6.4.
-Dilution Levy
+Dilution Adjustment

 The actual cost of purchasing, selling or switching underlying investments in a Sub-fund may deviate from the mid-market value used in calculating its Share price, due to dealing charges, taxes, and any spread between buying and selling prices of the Sub-fund's underlying investments.
-These dealing costs could have an adverse effect on the value of a Sub-fund, known as "dilution".
-In order to mitigate the effect of dilution the Regulations allow the ACD to make a dilution levy on the purchase, redemption or Switch of Shares in a Sub-fund.
-A dilution levy is a separate charge of such amount or at such rate as is determined by the ACD to be made for the purpose of reducing the effect of dilution.
-This amount is not retained by the ACD, but is paid into the relevant Sub-fund.
+These costs could have an adverse effect on the value of a Sub-fund, known as "dilution".
+In order to mitigate the effect of dilution the Regulations allow the ACD to adjust the sale and purchase price of Shares in Sub-funds to take into account the possible effects of dilution.
+This is known as making a dilution adjustment or operating swinging single pricing.
+The power to make a dilution adjustment may only be exercised for the purpose of reducing dilution in the Sub-funds.